bikeshaving/crank/website/guides/05-async-components.md

   const p1 = renderer.render(<Delay message="Run 1" />, document.body);
   console.log(document.body.innerHTML); // ""
   await p1;
-  console.log(document.body.innerHTML); // "Run 1"
+  console.log(document.body.innerHTML); // "<div>Run 1</div>"
   const p2 = renderer.render(<Delay message="Run 2" />, document.body);
   // These renders are enqueued because the second render is still pending. const p3 = renderer.render(<Delay message="Run 3" />, document.body);
   const p4 = renderer.render(<Delay message="Run 4" />, document.body);
-  console.log(document.body.innerHTML); // "Run 1"
+  console.log(document.body.innerHTML); // "<div>Run 1</div>"
   await p2;
-  console.log(document.body.innerHTML); // "Run 2"
+  console.log(document.body.innerHTML); // "<div>Run 2</div>"
   // By the time the third render fulfills, the fourth render has already completed. await p3;
-  console.log(document.body.innerHTML); // "Run 4"
+  console.log(document.body.innerHTML); // "<div>Run 4</div>"
   await p4;
-  console.log(document.body.innerHTML); // "Run 4"
+  console.log(document.body.innerHTML); // "<div>Run 4</div>"
 })();
 ```

 In the preceding example, at no point is there more than one simultaneous call to the `Delay` component, despite the fact that it is rerendered concurrently for its second through fourth renders.
 And because these renderings are enqueued, only the second and fourth renderings have any effect.
 This is because the element is busy with the second render by the time the third and fourth renderings are requested, and then, only the fourth rendering is actually executed because third rendering’s props are obsolete by the time the component is ready to update again.
-This behavior allows async components to always be kept up-to-date without producing excess calls to async code.
+This behavior allows async components to always be kept up-to-date without producing excess calls to the function.

 2. If two different async components are rendered in the same position, the components are raced.
 If the earlier component fulfills first, it shows until the later component fulfills.
 If the later component fulfills first, the earlier component is never rendered.